Diogo-Rego/EuroSkills.2023/Module-A/RSYSLOG/README.md

 - Save the configuration file.

-### Step 2: Restart rsyslog service: Restart the rsyslog service to apply the changes.
+### Step 2: Restart rsyslog service

+- Restart the rsyslog service to apply the changes.
 The command to restart the service varies depending on your Linux distribution.
 On Ubuntu, you can use

 ````
 sudo service rsyslog restart